marcochisciedu/DLAProjects/README.md

 # DLAProjects

 ## Requirements
-Requirements to repreduce the results of "Lab1-CNNs.ipynb" :
+Requirements to reproduce the results of "Lab1-CNNs.ipynb" :

 ```
 pip install -r requirementsCNN.txt
 ```
-and pytorch
+and pytorch.

 ## Lab1-CNNs